Maximizing Your Business’s Value: Improving Your Operation and Profitability

 Still, with all of these favorable market conditions, financing, and tax conditions in place, sellers can do even more to maximize the value of their business to potential buyers.
 Specifically, sellers can: 1) Improve the operation and profitability of their business, 2) Recast their financial statements, and 3) Have their business valued by a professional.

-This article will focus on improving the operation and profitability of your business and will be the first in a three part series on the topic of maximizing value.
-The key thing to remember in maximizing value is to be buyer oriented while not losing sight of your goal.
-Business buyers want good cash flow, solid earnings, an easy ownership transition and they want the operation to be a turnkey operation, just to mention a few wants of buyers.
+This article will focus on improving the operation and profitability of your business and will be the first in a three-part series on the topic of maximizing value.
+The key thing to remember in maximizing value is to be buyer-oriented while not losing sight of your goal.
+Business buyers want good cash flow, solid earnings, and easy ownership transition and they want the operation to be a turnkey operation, just to mention a few wants of buyers.
 You, the seller on the other hand want low taxes on the exchange, an easy transition, and above all, value maximization.
 Reading this article will inform you as to what is involved in this very important process.

 The first thing you will want to do when adding value to your business, is to take a hard look at the operation as a whole and ask yourself questions such as the following: Who can help me?
 What are my businesses strengths?
 What are my business’s weaknesses?
 What can I possibly improve?
 What is just going to have to be eliminated?
 After examining the business and answering those questions, you can then begin the process of maximizing value.

-Increasing revenue tends to be a longer term strategy than cutting costs, but if you have two or three years to plan, you will be well served by it.
-You will want to analyze all aspects of you revenue situation.
-For some this may mean more advertising, hiring or firing salespeople, or simply being open more hours if you are a consumer level business.
-Manufacturing and farm type businesses may want to invest more in machines and investments that increase output.
+Increasing revenue tends to be a longer-term strategy than cutting costs, but if you have two or three years to plan, you will be well served by it.
+You will want to analyze all aspects of your revenue situation.
+For some this may mean more advertising, hiring or firing salespeople, or simply being open more hours if you are a consumer-level business.
+Manufacturing and farm-type businesses may want to invest more in machines and investments that increase output.
 If you do not have enough labor to carry the load, consider hiring more people.
-The bottom line is, raise your revenues.
+The bottom line is, to raise your revenues.
 In one case, it was recommended that the owner buy more customers from another business.

 IMPROVING YOUR ASSETS

 Examine the assets in your business and their productivity.
 Buyers want to buy businesses that have productive and profitable assets.
-Non productive assets and obsolete inventory does not add value to your business in the eyes of a buyer.
-Personal property should also be removed as well..
+Nonproductive assets and obsolete inventory do not add value to your business in the eyes of a buyer.
+Personal property should also be removed as well.
 Your company car may look great when reducing your tax liability; but to a buyer, your personal car is of no interest.
-Therefore, remove assets from your company that are not productive or profitable and therefore run up the cost of your business while not adding value.
+Therefore, remove assets from your company that is not productive or profitable and therefore run up the cost of your business while not adding value.
 The losses you take now could be netted against the gain from the sale of the business creating a tax asset for you to use.

 There is also the maintenance aspect of assets.
 New buyers tend to like to see all assets in good working condition.
 Look at all your assets and fix what needs to be fixed for efficient operation of the asset.
-Assets which are not broken, but are currently not being operated should be check to see if they are operational.
-Certainly you will not provide a warranty that everything is in perfect working order, but operating equipment is worth more to a buyer than nonoperating equipment.
+Assets that are not broken, but are currently not being operated should be checked to see if they are operational.
+Certainly, you will not provide a warranty that everything is in perfect working order, but operating equipment is worth more to a buyer than nonoperating equipment.

 Also included in assets are accounts receivables.
-If you have receivables that are overdue, you will either want to collect the accounts or write them off as uncollectible.
+If you have overdue receivables, you will either want to collect the accounts or write them off as uncollectible.
 Buyers tend to want accounts receivable that are clean and are going to require no effort or legal action on their part to collect.
-A clean accounts receivable will add value to your business.
+Clean accounts receivable will add value to your business.

-A company that has little debt is the sign of a healthy company.
-Buyers like to see little debt, because it is a sign of health and past profitability.
-By cutting your perks, you can send money which would otherwise go to you to liabilities such as accounts payable and credit cards.
-Other long term obligations such as auto and building payments may not be able to be reduced, but if that debt is the only debt you have, it could be acceptable to buyers.
-Monthly payments on debt tend to confirm the existence of the assets, and if a buyer is going to make money on the assets which he is paying for, the debt verifies the existence of the asset.
+A company that has little debt is a sign of a healthy company.
+Buyers like to see little debt because it is a sign of health and past profitability.
+By cutting your perks, you can send money that would otherwise go to you to liabilities such as accounts payable and credit cards.
+Other long-term obligations such as auto and building payments may not be able to be reduced, but if that debt is the only debt you have, it could be acceptable to buyers.
+Monthly debt payments tend to confirm the existence of the assets, and if a buyer is going to make money on the assets which he is paying for, the debt verifies the existence of the asset.

-Long term obligations such as pensions can be frightening to prospective buyers.
+Long-term obligations such as pensions can be frightening to prospective buyers.
 Since pension liability has become so large, many buyers will not look at a company with large, looming pension payments.
 It is best to offer your employees a present value amount to get out from under the payments and perhaps close out the fringe benefits.
-United Airlines recently received an approval to eliminate their pension program essentially eliminating millions of dollars of debt from their books.
+United Airlines recently received approval to eliminate its pension program essentially eliminating millions of dollars of debt from its books.